Integrate External Applications Using Multi Actions in SAP Analytics Cloud

 API Step integration case description

-We aim to integrate as many protocols as possible, including OData and normal REST API.
+The integration supports 2 most popular protocols, including OData and normal REST API.
 Therefore, if the triggering response follows OData standard, it expects 202 for HTTP code and the corresponding location in headers.
 Refer to the following example:

 If the polling response follows the OData standard, it expects 202 for HTTP code if the job is still in process, and 200 if the job is completed.